-One reason for the New Deal’s failings was President Roosevelt’s need to keep Southern Democrats in the New Deal Coalition to get his programs passed at all.
-Another was that New Deal programs deferred to local oversight in the selection and implementation of projects and distribution of funds.
-In public housing, WPA work teams, and CCC camps, segregation reigned in Jim Crow country.
-This “deference to localism” (Sugrue, 60) was a strength of the New Deal, giving local politicians and players a stake in the massive expansion of federal programs.
-At the same time, it crippled the national government’s ability to force change from above.
+Another cause of the New Deal’s failure to overturn the prevailing racial order was that most programs deferred to local oversight in the selection of projects and distribution of funds.
+That is why in Jim Crow country segregation ruled in public housing, WPA work teams and CCC camps.
+At the same time, such “deference to localism” (Sugrue, 60) was a strength of the New Deal because it allowed local elites to choose projects they wanted and gave local politicians a stake in the massive expansion of federal programs.
+Still, such localism crippled the national government’s ability to force change from above.

 The spirit of the New Deal had an especially elevating effect on public art and critical expression.
 Government-sponsored writers, painters and performers were free to depict working people as heroes, to recast the images of the nation’s past, and to shine light on contemporary injustices of all kinds.
-As Sharon Musher notes, “When Treasury-commissioned artists portrayed national figures, they included blacks, Native Americans, and women as well as political radicals” (95).
+As Sharon Musher puts it, “When Treasury-commissioned artists portrayed national figures, they included blacks, Native Americans, and women as well as political radicals” (95).
 That inspiration went beyond New Deal arts programs.
 For example, the catalogue for the Museum of Modern Art’s 1941 exhibit, Indian Art of the United States, acknowledged that, “At this time, where America is reviewing its cultural resources, this book and the exhibit… open up to us age-old sources of ideas and forms that have never been fully appreciated….”
 (Belgrad, 55).
 Or, as Barney Josephson, founder of the integrated Greenwich Village club Café Society (where Billie Holiday debuted 1939’s hit song “Strange Fruit”) recounted, “It was the time of labor organizers… and the W.P.A.
 Art Movement” and an integrated club with political music-making seemed natural in that moment (Denning 235).